deadbits/vigil-llm/README.md

 A [Docker container](docs/docker.md) is also available, but this is not currently recommended.

 ### Clone Repository
-Clone the repository to your local machine:
+Clone the repository or [grab the latest release](https://github.com/deadbits/vigil-llm/releases)
 ```
 git clone https://github.com/deadbits/vigil-llm.git
 cd vigil-llm